Delbarton School: Tennis

 The tennis team won the Non-Public B&C state title in 1985-1988 (defeating Gloucester Catholic High School each of the four years), and won the Non-Public B championship in 1996 (vs. Christian Brothers Academy), 1998 (vs. Donovan Catholic High School), 2001 (vs. Christian Brothers), 2003 (vs. St. Augustine Preparatory School), 2004 (vs. Christian Brothers), 2005 (vs. St. Augustine), 2006 (vs. At.
 Augustine), 2008 (vs. St. Augustine), 2009 (vs. St. Augustine), 2010 (vs. Christian Brothers), 2011 (vs. St. Augustine), 2012 (vs. Christian Brothers), 2015 (vs. Notre Dame High School), 2016 (vs. Notre Dame), 2017 (vs. Christian Brothers), 2018 (vs. Christian Brothers) and 2019 (vs. St. Augustine); the program's 21 state titles are fourth most in the state.
 The team won the 1987 parochial state championship in 1987 (defeating St. Joseph High School of Metuchen).
 In 2008, the team won the Tournament of Champions against runner-up Westfield High School.

 Delbarton's tennis program has won nine of the last ten Morris County Tournaments and six consecutive state group titles, finishing second in the state in 2006.
 The 2006 tennis team won the 2006 Group A state championship with a 5-0 win over St. Augustine College Preparatory School.

 The tennis team won the 2007 Non-Public, North A state sectional championship with a 3-2 win over Pingry School.

 In 2008, the tennis team won the Non-Public, North A state sectional championship with a 4-1 win over Pingry School.
 It went on to defeat Westfield High School, 3-2, to win its first ever Tournament of Champions title.

 In 2019, Delbarton Tennis won the Morris County Tournament for the 17th time in 18 years.
 They went on to defeat St. Augustine 3-2 to win their fifth straight Non-Public A title.
 In the Tournament of Champions, Delbarton defeated Highland Park High School 5-0 before losing to Newark Academy 4-1 in the semifinals.

 Golf

-Delbarton's golf program is consistently one of the top-ranked squads in Morris County.
-Calling both Morris County Golf Club and Somerset Hills Country Club home, the Green Wave have excelled in recent years under the leadership of Coach Sean Flanagan.
-In 2000, and 2001, Delbarton won back to back state titles.
-In 2010, the Green Wave ended the season with a 17-0 record, having won the North Jersey, Non-Public A section, as well as the Non-Public Group A, Morris County Tournament, the Northwest Jersey Conference Tournament and the conference crown.
+Delbarton's golf program is consistently one of the top squads in Morris County and in New Jersey.
+Playing their home matches at Somerset Hills Country Club, the team is coached by Sean Flanagan.
+In 1999 and 2000, Delbarton won back-to-back state titles.
+In 2010, the Green Wave ended the season with a 17-0 record, having won the North Jersey, Non-Public A sectional, as well as the Non-Public Group A state title, Morris County Tournament, the Northwest Jersey Conference Tournament and the conference crown.
 The team ranked second in the state.
-The current coach of the team is Mr. Sean Flanagan, the Star-Ledger's 2010 Coach of the Year.
+Coach Flanagan was named the Star-Ledgers 2010 Coach of the Year.
+Delbarton has also had two individual state champions: Will Voetsch in 2015 and Tyler Lee in 2023.